Patater/manual-git/manuscript/backgrounds.md

 With the emergence of the awesome and multi-platform tool, `grit` there is no reason to not learn how to use it.
-It is now a standard tool in Nintendo DS and GBA development where aforeto there was no universal method of image conversion.
+It is now a standard tool in Nintendo DS and GBA development where afore to there was no universal method of image conversion.

 To use grit, we make a grit rule file.
 This file has the .grit file extension